smurtazahasan/get-lyrics-bulk/README.md

   - Processes the files one by one in a sequential manner.
   - Enabled by default in the script.

-- Concurrent Processing:
+- Concurrent Processing (BETA!!):
   - Recommended for a larger number of music files.
   - Utilizes parallel processing to speed up execution time.
   - To enable concurrent processing, follow the instructions in the "Usage" section.
-  - Note that concurrent processing requires the `music_tag` library to work correctly in a concurrent/threaded environment.
+  - **Note** that concurrent processing requires the `music_tag` library to work correctly in a concurrent/threaded environment which I'm working on but this will remain in experimental state until then.

 Choose the appropriate processing method based on your requirements and the number of music files you have.